-The Result In The Pa.
-Special Election Could Mean Trouble For Republicans
+Democrat Conor Lamb Appears To Have Won Pa.
+Special Election.
+Here's What It Means

 There are no exit polls to know for sure how this group voted Tuesday, but Lamb made clear appeals to them — and it would be impossible to make up a 20-point gap without at least some crossover.
 In fact, dozens of precincts went more Democratic than in the 2016 election.

-Lamb also benefited from Saccone's history of supporting so-called "right to work" legislation in the state legislature.
-The district has a sizable number of union households who might have been willing to support a different Republican candidate but unions and the Lamb campaign were able define Saccone as anti-union.
+Lamb also benefited from Saccone's history of supporting "right to work" legislation in the state Legislature.
+The district has a sizable number of union households that might have been willing to support a different Republican candidate, but unions and the Lamb campaign were able to define Saccone as anti-union.

 Also, turnout was pretty high, especially for a special election in March.
 It was so high, in fact, more people voted than in the gubernatorial general election during the last midterm in 2014.

-What's more, the approximately 228,000 people who went to the polls was 78 percent of the about 294,000 cast for Republican Rep. Tim Murphy.
-Murphy ran unopposed in 2016, but resigned amid a sex scandal, which set this special election in motion.
+What's more, the approximately 228,000 people who went to the polls were 78 percent of the approximately 294,000 cast for Republican Rep. Tim Murphy.
+Murphy ran unopposed in 2016 but resigned last October amid a sex scandal, which set this special election in motion.

-Republicans spent some $10 million to try and hold this district (that won't even exist in nine months due to the maps being redrawn by the state Supreme Court) and turn out their voters.
-But despite the relatively high turnout, Saccone only got about 113,000 votes (the same as Lamb), or less than 40 percent of Murphy's total in 2016.
+Republicans spent some $10 million to try to hold this district (that won't even exist in nine months because of the maps' being redrawn by the state Supreme Court) and turn out their voters.
+But despite the relatively high turnout, Saccone got only about 113,000 votes (the same as Lamb) — less than 40 percent of Murphy's total in 2016.

-Trump made an 11th-hour visit this past weekend to try and help Saccone over the line.
+Trump made an eleventh-hour visit this past weekend to try to help Saccone over the line.

 "I think the president helped close this race," House Speaker Paul Ryan contended Wednesday, per NPR's Susan Davis.